junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “NIST Small Business Cybersecurity Act of 2017”.
+This Act may be cited as the “NIST Small Business Cybersecurity Act”.

 ## § 2.
-Findings

-Congress makes the following findings:

-- **(1)** Small businesses play a vital role in the economy of the United States, accounting for 54 percent of all United States sales and 55 percent of jobs in the United States.
-- **(2)** Attacks targeting small and medium businesses account for a high percentage of cyberattacks in the United States.
-Sixty percent of small businesses that suffer a cyberattack are out of business within 6 months, according to the National Cyber Security Alliance.
-- **(3)** The Cybersecurity Enhancement Act of 2014 (15 U.S.C.
-7421 et seq.) calls on the National Institute of Standards and Technology to facilitate and support a voluntary public-private partnership to reduce cybersecurity risks to critical infrastructure.
-Such a partnership continues to play a key role in improving the cyber resilience of the United States and making cyberspace safer.
-- **(4)** There is a need to develop simplified resources that are consistent with the partnership described in paragraph (3) that improves its use by small businesses.

-## § 3.
 Improving cybersecurity of small businesses

 - **(a)** *Definitions* In this section:
   - **(1)** *Director* The term “Director” means the Director of the National Institute of Standards and Technology.